zdfowler/cybr8420-project/code_review.md

 2. Saving it to Dropbox (Save To -> Dropbox)

 When the file tries to sync during a routine sync operation, the following error is displayed at the top of the screen and the app:
-Error FileCorrupt: no key encryption rounds in header Also, the "Key Encryption Rounds" field (the one above the "Ask to change key after (days)") disappears from the screen, which explains the "No key encryption rounds in header" error.
+"Error FileCorrupt: no key encryption rounds in header"

+Also, the "Key Encryption Rounds" field (the one above the "Ask to change key after (days)") disappears from the screen, which explains the "No key encryption rounds in header" error.